gangof1/techtest/README.md

 - PHP ^8.2 (8.4)

 ## Installation Setup
-- Create a folder and clone this repo from github
+- Create a folder and clone this repo from github (digit token when asked to entry password)
 ```java
 git clone https://github.com/gangof1/techtest.git ./
 ```